What Do Office Clerk Do?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 In the United States, there were 3,117,700 jobs for Office Clerk in 2016.
 There is little to no growth in job opportunities for Office Clerk.
-The BLS estimates 356,200 yearly job openings in this field.
+There will be an estimated 356,200 positions for Office Clerk per year.

 The states with the most job growth for Office Clerk are Utah, Colorado, and Washington.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.